who-knows-inc/whoknows_variations/README.md

 Note that I specify it to only run in one browser, otherwise it will open a window for each browser.

-You can alternatively run the tests in `debug` mode, which allows you to step through tests:
+You can alternatively run the tests in `debug` mode, which allows you to step through the tests:

 ```bash
 $ npx playwright test --debug
 ```

 Running the test in UI mode allows you to see the browser and the test in action.
 Run `npx playwright test --ui`.